-US to Finalize Billions in Funding for Rivian, Plug Before Trump
+US Finalizing Billions for Rivian, Plug Power Before Trump Retakes Office

 The central touchscreen display is demonstrated inside the Rivian R1T electric vehicle (EV) pickup truck during a media tour outside the company's manufacturing facility in Normal, Illinois, US., on Monday, April 11, 2022.
 Rivian Automotive Inc. produced 2,553 vehicles in the first quarter as the maker of plug-in trucks contended with a snarled supply chain and pandemic challenges.
 Photographer: Jamie Kelter Davis/Bloomberg

-The Biden administration is poised to finalize billions of dollars in financing for electric-vehicle maker Rivian Automotive Inc. and hydrogen manufacturer Plug Power Inc. before the Trump administration takes power next week, according to people familiar with the matter.
+The Biden administration finalized billions of dollars in financing for electric-vehicle maker Rivian Automotive Inc. and hydrogen company Plug Power Inc. just days before President-elect Donald Trump returns to the White House.

-Financing for the two companies comes as the Energy Department’s loan program — which effectively became a $400 billion-strong green bank during Joe Biden’s presidency — faces new threats from the incoming administration of Donald Trump, who will be inaugurated Monday.
+The financing comes as the Energy Department’s loan program — which effectively became a $400 billion green bank during Joe Biden’s presidency — faces new threats from Trump’s incoming administration.

-During his first administration, Trump asked Congress to eliminate the program.
-This time, some in his inner circle want to get rid of or retool the Loan Programs Office to finance fossil fuels and other energy sources favored by Republicans.
+Trump asked Congress during his first term to eliminate the program.
+This time around, some in his inner circle want to get rid of or retool the Loan Programs Office to finance fossil fuels and other energy sources favored by Republicans.

-Already one of the two leaders tapped by Trump to lead the so-called Department of Government Efficiency, Vivek Ramaswamy, has vowed the incoming administration will scrutinize and rescind billions of dollars in “11th-hour” Energy Department loans and singled out the $6.6 billion loan offer to Rivian.
+Already, one of the two leaders tapped by Trump to lead the so-called Department of Government Efficiency, Vivek Ramaswamy, has said the incoming administration will scrutinize billions of dollars in “11th-hour transactions,” including the loan offer to Rivian.

 ©2025 Bloomberg L.P.